-The amnesty allows employers to disclose and pay previously unpaid super, including nominal interest that they owe their employees.
-It covers quarter(s) between 1 July 1992 and 31 March 2018.
+The amnesty allowed employers to disclose and pay previously unpaid super, including nominal interest that they owe their employees.

 As an employer you may be obliged to make Super Guarantee payments on behalf of your employees.
 The rate is currently 9.5% of an employee’s ordinary time earnings.

 To find out if you are meeting your business super obligations and doing the right thing for your employees, check your Business Super Profile today.

 For more information about who you have to pay super to, refer to the ATO website or speak to your accountant.